alukin/EasyCrypt/README.md

 1. Provide strong cryptography swiss knife with proper parameters of all algorithms.
 2. Easy of use.
-You do not need to know how different algorithms work inside or how to combine algorithms in the cryptosystem.
+You do not need to know how different algorithms work inside or how to combine algorithms in the crypto system.
 You choose the appropriate preset and just use it.
 3. Extensibility.
 It should be easy to add new algorithms and configurations.
 4. It is written in Java and uses the BouncyCastle library.
 It can be used as-is in any JVM language.
 Java code of the library is mature and production-ready.